NITHINCS2004/DIGITAL_RESUME/README.md

 📧 Contact Information: Integrated contact options with email links and social media profiles.

-🌟 Why Choose a Digital Resume
+🌟 Why Choose a Digital Resume?

 📂 Accessibility: Share your resume with a simple link, making it accessible anywhere and anytime.